ParamAhuja/SAT_ELITE/README.md

 - **Quality Assessment:**
   For blind quality assessment, we implemented a no-reference image quality evaluation module that leverages deep features to predict perceptual quality scores, enabling robust assessment without ground-truth images.

-### How It Integrates Into the App

-- The backend hosts the fine-tuned ESRGAN model and the blind quality assessment module.
-- The frontend provides a user-friendly interface for uploading images, running super-resolution, and viewing quality scores.
-- When a user submits an image, the backend processes it through the ESRGAN model to generate a super-resolved version, then evaluates its quality using the blind assessment module.
-- Results, including the enhanced image and its quality score, are displayed in the web app.

-### The Problem It Solves and Our Approach

-**Problem:**
-Satellite imagery is vital for numerous applications, but acquiring high-resolution images is costly and often infeasible.
-Super-resolution algorithms can generate high-res images from low-res inputs, but assessing their quality is difficult without ground-truth references.

-**Our Approach:**
-We address this by:

-- Fine-tuning a state-of-the-art super-resolution model (ESRGAN) on a domain-specific satellite dataset.
-- Integrating a blind quality assessment module to evaluate the perceptual and structural fidelity of generated images.
-- Providing an accessible web interface for researchers and practitioners to enhance and assess satellite images without the need for ground-truth data.

----

 ## Dataset